ZiZIGY/vue-dnd-kit/docs/guide/installation.md

 import { createApp } from 'vue';
 import App from './App.vue';
 import VueDnDKitPlugin from '@vue-dnd-kit/core';
+import VueDnDKitDevtools from '@vue-dnd-kit/devtools';

 const app = createApp(App);

 // Register the Vue DnD Kit plugin app.use(VueDnDKitPlugin);

+// Register the DevTools (automatically only enabled in development) app.use(VueDnDKitDevtools);

 app.mount('#app');
 ```